 Let’s imagine we are planning to drill a new well and want to know in advance what its production curves will look like.
 We can specify the location, length, azimuth, completion size, etc., and then put it into the model.
 As it traverses each tree, it ends up in a final (leaf) node with some wells from the training set.
 These are wells that the model thinks is analogous — and just as a group of geologists or engineers may have multiple ways of choosing analogs, so too does the model.

 The model produces a set of training wells that were located in the same leaf as the planned well, along with the number of trees where this occurred.
 Novi refers to these as “contributing wells“, because they contribute to the prediction via a weighted average.
 The percentage of trees where the contributing well and planned well share a leaf forms the similarity score, which we then convert into weights by simply dividing by the sum of the similarity scores — this ensures the weights sum to one.
 For a simple set of sixteen training wells and four trees (like above), the “contributing wells” table might look like this:

-Novi’s Prediction Engine software generates a table of analog wells with every prediction (in Novi Cloud, just look for the “contributing_wells” table).
+Novi’s Forecast Engine software generates a table of analog wells with every prediction (in Novi Cloud, just look for the “contributing_wells” table).
 Contributing weights from one of Novi’s predictive models will be much lower than the table above, because the models typical consider one thousand or more analog wells for each prediction made.